EDHOC Authenticated with Pre-Shared Keys (PSK)

 To mitigate reflection or Selfie attacks, the identities in CRED_I

-EDHOC-PSK does not provide Key Compromise Impersonation (KCI)
+EDHOC-PSK is not resistant to Key Compromise Impersonation (KCI)

-protection.
-Compromise of the long-term PSK enables an attacker to
+attacks.
+Compromise of the PSK enables an attacker to impersonate

-impersonate either the Initiator or the Responder to the other party.
+either the Initiator or the Responder to the other party.
+While

-While compromise of the ephemeral Diffie-Hellman secret only affects
+compromise of the ephemeral Diffie-Hellman secret only affects the

-the specific session in which it is used, compromise of the PSK
+specific session in which it is used, compromise of the PSK allows

-allows full active impersonation in all future sessions that rely on
+full active impersonation in all future sessions that rely on the

 As in [RFC9528], EDHOC-PSK ensures the confidentiality and integrity